What is a Latte?

 What is a latte?

 A latte or caffè latte is a milk coffee that boasts a silky layer of foam as a real highlight to the drink.
-A true latte will be made up of one or two shots of espresso, lots of steamed milk and a final, thin layer of frothed milk on top.
-These elements combined result in a perfectly balanced milky coffee that possesses an aesthetically pleasing look and an irresistible texture.
+A true latte will be made up of one or two shots of espresso, steamed milk and a final, thin layer of frothed milk on top.
+These elements combined result in a balanced milky coffee that possesses an aesthetically pleasing look and a smooth texture.

 The origins of the latte aren’t very clear as people have been combining coffee and milk for centuries.
 However, the silky beverage that we know and love today is thought to originate in America, hitting the peak of popularity in Seattle during the 80’s.